DCAI-Lab/DCAI-Lab/index.md

 ## Latest News

 - A paper on fine-tuning text-to-image generative model was accepted at WACV 2026.
-- A paper on subject-driven text-to-image generative model was posted at arXiv.
+- A paper on subject-driven text-to-image generative model was posted on arXiv.
 - A paper on vision-language model was accepted at ICCV 2025.
 - A paper on large vision language model was accepted at NAACL 2024.
 - DCAI Lab @ Korea University is launched!